 Add To Favorites

-Cover a table with recycled newspaper.
-On white paper with Crayola® Washable Markers, design an imaginary solar system drawing geometric shapes as the planets, stars, and spaceships.
+Ask students to use their imaginations to create their idea of a solar system.
+Students begin by covering their work areas with recycled newspaper.
+On white paper with Crayola® Washable Markers, students design an imaginary solar system drawing geometric shapes as the planets, stars, and spaceships.

 Color in the planets with Crayola Washable Markers.
-Dip a Crayola Paint Brush in water then blend the marker colors together, creating a watercolor effect.
+Students dip a paint brush in water, then blend the marker colors together, creating a watercolor effect.
 Dry flat.

-Add outlines and details to your planets, stars, and spaceships with markers.
+Add outlines and details to planets, stars, and spaceships with markers.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho